 White chocolate is made with cocoa butter, sugar, milk products, vanilla, and a fatty emulsifier called lecithin that holds all the ingredients together.
 Among these, cocoa butter is the prime ingredient used in white chocolate which provides a subtle flavour.
 Traditionally, white chocolate is not considered ‘chocolate’ in proper sense as it does not contain chocolate solids or chocolate powder, which gives chocolates a bitter, tannic, and berry-like flavour.
 Rather, the quality of white chocolate is determined by its colour.
 Although, it is available in white, pale yellow or ivory colours, the latter two are considered superior as they tend to contain more percentage of cocoa butter.
-The latest report by IMARC Group titled, “White Chocolate Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2017-2022”, finds that the global white chocolate market reached a value of almost US$ 17.5 Billion in 2016, growing at a CAGR of nearly 1.5% during 2009-2016.
+The latest report by IMARC Group titled, “White Chocolate Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2018-2023”, finds that the global white chocolate market reached a value of US$ 17.6 Billion in 2017, growing at a CAGR of 1.5% during 2010-2017.

 As a result of its distinctive taste and properties, white chocolate is used in a number products such as snack-foods – chips, cookies, popcorns and cupcakes; beverages – milkshakes, coffee and smoothies; and cosmetic – wax, nail enamel and oil.
-Owing to its expanding applications, the market for white chocolate is expected to reach a value of more than US$ 18 Billion by 2022.
+Owing to its expanding applications, the market for white chocolate is expected to reach a value of US$ 18 Billion by 2023.

 The report has analysed the global white chocolate market on the basis of distribution channels, covering super- and hyper-markets, convenience stores and non-grocery retailers.
 The report has further segmented the market on the basis of region, covering Western Europe, North America, Eastern Europe, Asia, Latin America, Middle East and Africa and Australasia.
 Currently, Western Europe represents the largest region for white chocolate, accounting for the majority of the market share.